 Contemporary signature based graffiti writing has a history in Montreal spanning nearly two and a half decades.
 In the early to mid-1980s graffiti writing began to rise in prominence in and surrounding the island of Montreal.
 Back then only a handful of writers were getting up and had to compete with the abundance of politically motivated scrawls and slogans which dominated the streets.
 These writers had mainly been inspired by the growth and diffusion of graffiti out of Philadelphia and New York and began to actively take space in Montreal streets.
 By the late 80s and into the early 1990s more writers emerged shifting the tone and content towards name based forms and characters.
 Writers from Europe (France in particular) also started to come through Montreal and influenced the local subculture in new ways which, along with the flavors and styles from the United States, helped to give Montreal graffiti and street art a uniquely cosmopolitan character.
 The mid-1990s saw an increase in political and language based writings in large part connected to the 1995 referendum, and by the later part of that decade signature based graffiti writing had become ubiquitous with Montreal’s urban landscape.
 It was also at this time that signature based graffiti was deemed a major social problem and those who practised it were condemned, vilified, and heavily policed.
 Graffiti was dirty, dangerous, illegal, and cost tax payers tens of thousands of dollars a year to clean up.

 In the late 90s and early 2000s Under Pressure (first held in 1996 as Aerosol Funk) was in its fledgling years, having established the first, and still longest (21 years), running convention for graffiti artists and hip hop culture in North America.
-It did well to acclimate the city’s population and media to the more artistic and finely painted representations of what was overwhelmingly considered to be a blight to the city.
+It did well to acclimate the city’s population and media to the more artistic and finely painted representations of what was overwhelmingly considered to be a blight.
 Other events across the island have also been instrumental in the familiarization of graffiti to the public over the years such as Do It Jam in Lachine (early 2000s), Hip Hop You Don’t Stop –Graffitude in NDG (2005 – present and in conjunction with Elementality), and Meeting Of Styles when it was held on Bleury and Saint Catherine’s.
 Even one-time events like Bombe Sur La Main in 2010 have had a part in changing perceptions and showing the fine artistic side of signature graffiti to the general public.
 These events have also been in conjunction with the prevention programs in Lachine, NDG, and Ville-Marie which have actively been involved in supporting graffiti arts over the years in an effort to both professionalize streets-based arts and give youth positive outlets to explore their artistic interests.

 By the time I had begun to document the local scene in 2003, Montreal had already gone through at least two main waves of graffiti and several generations of writers.
 Many claimed that graffiti had come and gone in the city and that its greatest moments had passed into a history that only few truly and fully appreciated.
 Certainly graffiti had changed a great deal over the years but it was not dead on any account.
 From what I had witnessed graffiti had matured and changed forms; graffiti art had grown in popularity and reception even with the continued high frequency of street bombing.
 A number of local writers took their streets-based writing to semi-professional levels painting graffiti productions and murals on the walls of properties and businesses.
 Across the island but most popularly in the Plateau, St. Henri, and the East end, graffiti productions and murals graced many restaurants and small businesses where artists were often given permission or were paid small commissions to splash color, style, characters and letter forms for those eager to cover up the unsightly tags covering their walls.